Themes & Goals of Green River’s SUSI on Women’s Leadership Institute

 The SUSI on Women’s Leadership at Green River College (GRC) presupposes familiarity with critical issues affecting the progress of women from both a U.S. and a global perspective: namely, Empowerment, Diversity, and Gender Studies.

 Participants will study the changing role and status of women in society, especially over the past forty years.
 The strategic plans and priorities of organizations such as the World Bank, the United Nations, and various Women’s Leadership Forums will form the basis of presentations, discussions and debates; and for participants to form realistic action plans to conduct after the SUSI.
-The Green River themes for the SUSI 2016-2018 will be:
+The SUSI themes will be:

 - Leadership for Social Change: this will emphasize individual, group, and community contexts, to prepare participants for opportunities to become change agents after they return home.